cadenmr/datatape-comm/README.md

 Fourth byte is data.

 #### FPGA to computer
-First byte is the system status:
+Second nibble is the system status:
 `00: Stop`, `01: Data Wait`, `02: Data Run`

 Second byte is reserved for future use.